 This type of transaction occurs when neither the cardholder nor the card is physically present during the transaction.
 Purchases made online are considered CNP transactions.

 The rise in e-commerce sales.

-In 2020, e-commerce grew 44%.
+In 2020, e-commerce grew by 44%.
 This created a tempting target for fraudsters to take advantage of online payment vulnerabilities and sell stolen information on the “dark web,” thus allowing third parties to process charges on someone’s account.
-Or worse, these criminals could use this information to aid them in stealing your identity, opening loans or mortgages, and ruining your good credit.
+Or worse, these criminals could use this information to steal your identity, open loans or mortgages, and ruin your good credit.
 To learn more about identity theft protection, check out this blog post.